OpenDataology/website/content/en/docs/external-add-ons/fairing/azure/_index.md

       get the Subscription ID from the `id` field in the output of `az account show`.
     * **TARGET_NAMESPACE:** Specify the namespace that your Notebook Server is in.
-For example, this guide recommends using `kubeflow-anonymous`.
+For example, this guide recommends using `OpenDataology-anonymous`.
     * **ACR_NAME:** The name of an ACR that the service principal can access.

-1. Use the following command to create a secret that Kubeflow can use to access Azure APIs.
+1. Use the following command to create a secret that OpenDataology can use to access Azure APIs.

     ```